thomas-mauran/LinkedOut/docs/tad.md

 ### The list of applied jobs

 Whenever the user applies to a job offer, the job offer is added to the list of applied jobs.
-The user can click on the job offer to get more informations about it.
+The user can click on the job offer to get more information about it.
 This list is very useful for the user to keep track of the job offers they applied to and their current status.

 <div align="center">
   <img src="./assets/app/applications.png" alt="Applied job page" width="300">